x10-lang/x10-applications/LatticeQCD/README.txt

 6. X10 version with Native X10 in parallel on single place (in LatticeQCDparallel/src/)
 7. X10 version with Managed X10 on multiple places (in LatticeQCDdist/src/)
 8. X10 version with Native X10 on multiple places (in LatticeQCDdist/src/)

+9.  latest X10 with Native X10 on multiple places (in LatticeQCDdist-latest)